Structural Bioinformatics Library

 Non standard installation directory

-Given this target directory, executables are installed in the bin sub-folder of the target install directory while Python modules are installed in the python sub-folder.
+Given this target directory, executables are installed in the bin sub-folder of the install prefix, while Python modules are installed in lib/pythonX.Y/site-packages/SBL under that prefix.

 Note that executables and Python modules installed in a non standard location will not be directly usable except if the corresponding environment variables have been set :